A Short Story by Melissa F. Kaelin

-Zach finally made the journey home, and he admired the neon signs for restaurants and bars, some of them still lit even though the establishments had been closed for hours.
+As Zach made the journey home, he admired the neon signs for restaurants and bars, some of them still lit even though the establishments had been closed for hours.
 He welcomed that chill-out feeling when the end of Lake Street came into view.
-By day, it was a hangout for hipsters and city types, with coffee, beer and concerts packed into a relatively small swatch of road nestled against the river.
+By day, it was a hangout for hipsters and city types, with coffee, beer and patio concerts packed into a small swatch of road nestled against the river.
 By night, it was just plain soothing, a warm sight even on cold evenings that harkened back to a simpler time.

 “Off early tonight, huh?”
 Mindy appeared out of the blue.
 She came walking around the corner of one of the buildings, and she joined Zach in stride on the sidewalk.

 “Check again,” Zach said.
 “I think you’re off late.”

 She glanced at the time, and laughed, shaking her short blonde curls in the damp air.
 She wore a deep red leather jacket that gleamed under the yellow city lights.
 Her boots, though they came up to her knees, barely made a sound on the ground below.
 “It’s been a weird night.”

 “You said it,” he said.
 Zach’s puffy black coat was a remnant of the long winter that had finally melted away, and his clothes were drab underneath.
 By comparison, Mindy was a sight to behold.
 She also looked annoyed.
 “That bad, huh?”

 “I don’t know,” she said.
 “I was trying to leave, but then I got a stage five clinger.
 Some washed up musician.
 He thought we had a real connection.”
 She emphasized the word ‘real.’